 Ontario has a world-class mining supply and services sector.
 Cutting-edge research and development in our universities, colleges and research institutes help make mineral exploration and mining in Ontario more efficient, safer and better for the environment.

-Ontario is developing a critical minerals strategy as part of our commitment to:
+We developed a Critical Minerals Strategy as part of our commitment to:

 - drive investment in Ontario’s mining sector

-- reduce red tape while maintaining public health and safety and respecting the environment and Aboriginal and treaty rights
+- reduce red tape while maintaining public health and safety, respecting the environment and Aboriginal and treaty rights

 - create jobs in Ontario’s mining sector and other industries